patience4711/RPI-APS-inverters/README.md

 can drop your wifi credentials.
 At reboot the accesspoint **RadioAP** is started.

 ## CHANGELOG
+**version RPI-ECU-v2_2**  22 march 20222 upgrade archive.
+- added a utility to edit database entries in 'invEnergy'

 **version RPI-ECU-v2_1**  25 feb 20222 upgrade archive.
 - repaired a bug with offset to sunrise / sunset
 - restored a missing file for mqtt test.